-"Among my leaders I chose Roberto Carlos, a guy who speaks more than the world, and Rivaldo, a guy who doesn't even say good morning when he gets up.”
+"Among my leaders I chose Roberto Carlos, a guy who speaks more than the world, and Rivaldo, a guy who doesn't even say good morning when he gets up"

-Here, in an exclusive interview with The Coaches' Voice, Scolari revisits what arguably remains his greatest success as a coach.
+Scolari regardless succeeded in inspiring his team to what remains Brazil's most recent World Cup triumph.
+Speaking exclusively with The Coaches' Voice, the Brazilian revisits what perhaps remains his greatest success as a coach.